akansal1/bokeh/sphinx/source/docs/user_guide_ar.rst

   Heatmap can be controlled with the following parameters:

-  - client_color: Should coloring be done in the javascript client?
   - low: Color for the least dense bin (excluding 0).
   - high: Color for the most dense bin
   - spread: Spread values out after binning.
 This is used for post-projection shapes.